deepcausality-rs/fluvio-examples/README.md

 QuestDB is an open-source high performance time series database with enhanced SQL analytics for time series data.
 Read more on the [QuestDB website](https://questdb.io).

-### 👉 **Technologies used:**
+### 👉 **SBE: Simple Binary Encoding**

-* [SBE (Simple Binary Encoding) ](https://github.com/real-logic/simple-binary-encoding)for binary message encoding & decoding.
-* [QuestDB](https://github.com/questdb/questdb) to store and query nearly 1 billion trade data from 695 crypto markets.
-* [DeepCausality](https://github.com/deepcausality-rs/deep_causality/tree/main) to process trade bars in flight as they pass through the message bus.
-* [Fluvio](https://github.com/infinyon/fluvio) as message bus and in-flight compute system.

-The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what's demonstrated in this project.
+Simple Binary Encoding is a highly efficient fixed sized binary codec used for  message encoding & decoding.
+Read more on the [SBE GitHub repo](https://github.com/real-logic/simple-binary-encoding) and on the [FIX community standard page](https://www.fixtrading.org/standards/sbe/).
+Note, the SBE Rust bindings are generated with the [official SBE tool.](https://github.com/real-logic/simple-binary-encoding/wiki/Sbe-Tool-Guide)

 ## 🚀 Get started

-1. Clone this repo:
+1. Clone this repo: ```git clone https://github.com/marvin-hansen/fluvio-examples.git```
-2. Install all requirements.
-See the [installation guide](doc/install.md)
+2. Install all requirements ([installation guide](doc/install.md)) and import test data ([import guide](doc/import_data.md)).
 3. Start the QD gateway and run the example code.